samyonye/SHOPPING-BEHAVIOUR-ANALYSIS/README.md

 Season (Spring, Summer, Fall, Winter)
 Customer Rating (1–5)
 Shipping Type
 The data tells the story of diverse shopping patterns influenced by customer demographics, product type, and seasonality.
-It represents real-world retail behaviour, making it suitable for trend analysis and business insight generation.
+It represents real world retail behaviour, making it suitable for trend analysis and business insight generation.

 Data Splitting and Preprocessing

 Before analysis, the dataset underwent several cleaning and preparation steps to ensure accuracy and reliability.

 a.
 Splitting and Organization